 Reference 2+: [ref2]: An optional part of the arguments that contains a number and extends from 2 to 253 different arguments for the user to use.

 This is the example that clarifies that it is possible to use the aggregation formula to find the average of various prices we have set for the products over the months.
 We are going to use the aggregation formula to find the result.

 Aggregate Twice at the Same Time

-The business has been going through some changes, and we needs to know how it looks like, so we could find the answers that we are looking for, and because we have changed the prices so much we needs to know how much we have made.
-The formulas will make it possible to find out how much we have made in the business, which is informed through sales, and with all the dynamic changes we have made to the price setting of the same product.
+The business has been going through some changes, and we needed to know what it looked like, so we could find the answers that we are looking for, and because we have changed the prices so much, we needed to know how much we have made.
+The formulas will make it possible to find out how much we have made in the business, which is informed by sales and all the dynamic changes we have made to the price setting of the same product.

 Using Aggregation to Solve a Mystery Part 1

 There is a little mystery that we are trying to solve.
-We needs to find a simple resource that will explain the answers that we are looking for, which is a simply about verifying that the earnings is truly the amount of money we have made in earnings.
-This is to be clarify that we need to know the minimum amount of money that we will be making if we sell all the products with the minimum amount of product's price.
+We need to find a simple resource that will explain the answers that we are looking for, which is simply about verifying that the earnings are truly the amount of money we have made in earnings.
+This is to clarify that we need to know the minimum amount of money that we will make if we sell all the products at the minimum price.

 Using Aggregation to Solve a Mystery Part 2

-This example is about making it possible to know the maximum amount of money we make if we have sold all the products with highest price rate.
+This example is about making it possible to know the maximum amount of money we make if we sell all the products at the highest price rate.
 This is where the formulas would be different from the information in the previous example.

 Aggregation Solving a Mystery Part 3